zesinger/ZeDMD_Updater2/README.md

 - Choose which released version available on the official Github and what resolution your panels are before clicking the "Download and flash" button

 After flashing a ZeDMD, the device list is automatically rescanned.
+Caution: Flashing and setting the parameters are 2 different things, flashing won't modify the parameters as chosen in the right part of the window.

 ## Changing the parameters of the selected device